scrabbletank/farhome-rules/rulesdoc.md

 After an unarmed attack, if you have nothing in your offhand you may take the off-hand attack action to make 2 attacks against a creature.
 The attacks add 1 bad die to the attack roll and do not use proficiency.

 #### Hunter
-Your skill in hunting creatures has given you a knack for identifying weaknesses.
-During a short or long rest you may study the body of a dead, non-humanoid creature to learn its weaknesses.
-After studying you learn 1 piece of information about the creature, such as its max wounds, its attributes, resistances or vulnerabilities, or one of its features.
+On your turn you may spend 5 AP to study a non-humanoid creature, gaining an insight into its strengths and weaknesses.
+Make a perception check against a difficulty based on the rarity of the creature.
+On success you learn a piece of information about the creature, such as its max wounds, its physical or mental attributes, resistances or vulnerabilities, or one of its features.
+On a critical you see through the creature's defenses, adding a critical success to all attacks, maneuvers, or spells against the creature for the next minute.

-You keep a log of all creatures you've studied.
-During a long rest you can prepare a creature you've studied, taking up one of your prepared spell slots.
-For the next day you add 1 critical to all attacks, maneuvers, and spell attacks against a prepared creature.

 #### Longcaster
 Spells you cast with a range of 5 tiles or more have 3 extra range.
 Spell attacks against creatures in cover grant them one less defense die.